GuilleGitH/oeb-orquestaescueladeberisso/README.md

 ## Objective

-This web application was made to help and improve OEB's Directives and Profesors workflow and management of their alumni and instrument records as well as their lectures organization.
+This web application was made to help and improve OEB's Directives and Professors workflow and management of their alumni and instrument records as well as their lectures organization.

 ## State of Development